coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 1. Run the following SQL to grant the InsuranceLake AWS Glue ETL jobs role access to your Amazon Redshift database and the Data Catalog through Amazon Redshift Spectrum.

     {: .note }
-    In the below SQL, you will explicitly create the Amazon Redshift user for the AWS Glue job IAM role so the `GRANT` statements succeed.
-Normally, the first connection by the role to Amazon Redshift would create the user automatically; however, the first run will fail due to missing permissions.
+    In the below SQL, we explicitly create the Amazon Redshift user for the AWS Glue job IAM role so the `GRANT` statements succeed without having to run the ETL jobs once to create the user automatically (which would fail due to missing permissions).

     {: .important }
-    Adjust the following SQL statements to use the correct AWS Glue role name and Amazon Redshift database name.
+    Modify the below SQL statements to use the correct AWS Glue role name and Amazon Redshift database name.

     ```sql
     CREATE USER "IAMR:dev-insurancelake-us-east-2-glue-role" PASSWORD DISABLE;